Agrinsadon/agrinsadon/README.md

 I'm [**Agrin**](https://www.agrinsadon.fi/), a software engineer student from Espoo, Finland.

-I am currently working as a freelance full stack developer, also engaging in pet projects using AI.
+I am currently working as a freelance software developer, also engaging in pet projects using AI.

 In my free time, I keep up with emerging technologies and enjoy playing video games.